zootedb0t/st/README.md

 - Support blinking cursor.
 Blink-rate is managed by `blinktimeout` variable in `config.def.h` or `.Xresource`.
 - St opacity can be changed without `restarting` or `recompiling`.
 - Support for spare font besides default.
 If some glyph is not present in default then this `spare` font will be used.
+- Create a desktop entry.
+This enables st in a graphical menu like `rofi`.

 ## Requirements